spriazhkin/eshop/README.md

 ## Description
-Sample .Net application developed in late 2022 as part of a company learning program.<br>' Usefull as a small tech demo
+Sample .Net application developed in late 2022 as part of a company learning program.<br>
+Usefull as a small tech demo

 ## Solution structure